 - If given to someone, a description of the person and

-- If papers were mailed, when and how they were mailed.
+- If papers were mailed based upon an agreement to waive personal service,* how and to whom they were mailed.

 The Affidavit of Service must be signed by the person who served the school district with the documents in front of a notary public.
 You should make a copy of the Affidavit of Service for your records.